Stop! Your Lease Extension in Llandrindod Wells Could Be FREE

 If you are facing a significant premium because your lease in Llandrindod Wells has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-Main reasons to start your Llandrindod Wells lease extension
+Why you should start your Llandrindod Wells lease extension

-Main reasons to commence your Llandrindod Wells lease extension today:
+Why you should commence your Llandrindod Wells lease extension today:

 Increase your lease and increase your Llandrindod Wells property value

-An extended lease has roughly the same value as a freehold
+Llandrindod Wells property with a lease extension is almost the same value as a freehold

-Lenders may not lend with a short lease
+Mortgage lenders may decide not to lend with a short lease

 Lender Requirement

-Royal Bank of Scotland Mortgage term plus 30 years.
+Royal Bank of Scotland

 Llandrindod Wells Lease Extension Example Cases:

-Kai, Llandrindod Wells, Powys,
+Ali, Llandrindod Wells, Powys

 Llandrindod Wells case: